y-scope/clp/docs/src/dev-guide/components-log-viewer-webui.md

 task lint:js-check
 ```

-To also fix linting errors (if possible):
+To also fix linting errors (if applicable):

 ```shell
 task lint:js-fix